niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] auto complete when no results are there looks kindn of jank, return sth that has 0 value
+- [x] add proxy rotation to depop
 - [x] add multi proxy support to crawler and failure and proxy restartere + proxy rsetarter unable to
 	1. initialize each proxy
 	2. round robin to decide which one to use + failover on remaining